Nlea/honc-challenge/README.md

 ## Setting up the challenge
 1. Clone this repo
 1. Navigate to the repo and open a terminal
+1. Install dependencies
+  - `npm install`
 1. Set up and seed the database, by running those commands
   - `npm run db:setup`
 1. Run the project locally
   - `npm run dev`
-1. Use the same terminal to start Fiberplane studio
+1. Use another terminal window to start Fiberplane studio in the project root
   - `npx @fiberplane/studio@latest`
-1. Fiberplane studio now is running: Navigate to http://localhost:8788
+1. Fiberplane studio now is running!
+Navigate to http://localhost:8788

     You should see something like this: